Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

    ```

    Once the server_endpoint has started, it will print something similar to `[INFO] [1603488341.950794]: Starting server on 192.168.50.149:10000`.

+> Note, for this tutorial we have illustrated how to do everything manually, but for day-to-day use, we recommend starting the endpoint with a launch file.
+Replace all the above (including the roscore step) with the following command: `roslaunch ros_tcp_endpoint endpoint.launch`.
+> To define the ROS_IP and ROS_TCP_PORT when using a launch file

 > Read more about rosparam YAML options [here](http://wiki.ros.org/rosparam).
 >